goat-community/goat-docs/docs/workspace/home.md

 ### Explore
-Here you can see the latest blog posts and further materials that might be of interest for you.
+Here you can see the latest blog posts and further materials that might be of interest to you.
 You can click on the `Visit Blog` button to see all [blog posts](https://plan4better.de/en/blog/).

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>
   <img src={require('/img/workspace/home/explore.png').default} alt="Explore" style={{ maxHeight: "auto", maxWidth: "auto", objectFit: "cover"}}/>
 </div>

 ### User Icon
-By clicking on the user icon, you can see your name, your organization and the `Logout`  button.
+By clicking on the user icon, you can see your name, your organization, and the `Logout` button.
 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>
   <img src={require('/img/workspace/home/user_icon.png').default} alt="User Icon" style={{ maxHeight: "300px", maxWidth: "300px", objectFit: "cover"}}/>
 </div>